History of Rochester, New York: The 20th century

-By 1940, the population had decreased to 324,975, the first drop since Rochester was founded.
-It was still the 23rd largest city in the United States.
-With the advent of World War II, some 29,000 Rochester-area men were drafted into military service.
+By 1940, the population had decreased to 324,975, the first decline since the city's founding, though Rochester remained the 23rd largest city in the United States.
+With the onset of World War II, approximately 29,000 Rochester-area men were drafted into military service.

-During the war, Cobbs Hill Park was used as a Prisoner of War camp.
-The first POWs arrived September 28, 1943.
+During the war, Cobbs Hill Park was used as a prisoner of war camp.
+The first prisoners arrived on September 28, 1943.
 Sixty Italian prisoners worked on area farms and food processing plants 10 hours a day, six days a week, at $0.80 per day.
-After Italy capitulated to the Allies October 12, 1943, and joined the war against Germany the Italian POW's became unguarded internees.
-The Italians were replaced at Cobbs Hill with German POWS June 26, 1944.
-The city was hit in February 1945 with seven successive snowstorms that paralyzed the city, forcing the city to ask that POWs be brought from the Hamlin Camp to the city.
-Cobbs Hill Park housed 100 Germans, while 175 more were at Edgerton Park.
-Snow removal by prisoners was done at unannounced locations, with city police guarding the POWs.
+After Italy joined the Allied forces on October 12, 1943, the Italian prisoners became unguarded internees and were replaced by German prisoners on June 26, 1944.
+In February 1945, seven successive snowstorms paralyzed the city, prompting authorities to bring prisoners from the Hamlin Camp for snow removal.
+Cobbs Hill Park housed 100 Germans, and 175 more were held at Edgerton Park.
+Snow removal by prisoners was conducted at unannounced locations under city police guard.

-Following the war, the "Rochester Plan" called for the development of quality, low rent housing for veterans returning from World War II and their families.
-Three garden apartment complexes were built as part of the Rochester Plan: Fernwood Park, Norton Village, and Ramona Park.
+Following the war, the "Rochester Plan" called for the development of affordable housing for returning veterans and their families.
+Three garden apartment complexes were built as part of the plan: Fernwood Park, Norton Village, and Ramona Park.